nephio-project/docs/content/en/docs/neo-porch/7_cli_api/relevant_old_docs/porchctl-cli-guide.md

   deployment repository are considered deployment-ready.
 * `--repo-basic-username` - Username for repository authentication using basic auth.
 * `--repo-basic-password` - Password for repository authentication using basic auth.
+* `--sync-schedule:`  - Cron schedule for reconciling packages in the repository.
+If not specified, porch will use --repo-sync-frequency.

 Additionally, common `kubectl` command line flags for controlling aspects of interaction with the Kubernetes apiserver, logging, and more (this is true for